vercel-labs/lead-agent/README.md

 - **Human-in-the-Loop**: [Slack Bolt + Vercel Slack Bolt adapter](https://vercel.com/templates/ai/slack-agent-template)
 - **Web Search**: [Exa.ai](https://exa.ai/)

+## Slack Integration

+This repo uses [Slack's Bolt for JavaScript](https://docs.slack.dev/tools/bolt-js/) with the [Vercel Slack Bolt adapter](https://vercel.com/changelog/build-slack-agents-with-vercel-slack-bolt).

+Slack's Bolt is the recommended way to build Slack apps with the latest platform features.
+While Bolt was designed for traditional long-running Node servers, Vercel's `@vercel/slack-bolt` adapter allows use of it in a serverless environment.
+Combining Slack's Bolt with Vercel's adapter reduces complexity and makes it easy to subscribe to Slack events and perform actions in your app.

 ## Using this template

 This repo contains various empty functions to serve as placeholders.
 To fully use this template, fill out empty functions in `lib/services.ts`.